 Step 4

-Once the beef has browned, transfer it to a plate.
-Next, add the naganegi and shiitake mushrooms to the pot and cook until browned.
+Add the naganegi and shiitake mushrooms to the pot and cook until lightly browned.

 Step 5

-Add the sukiyaki sauce and the remaining prepared ingredients (hakusai, shungiku, carrot, shirataki mushrooms, tofu) to the pot.
-(If you are making more than 2 servings or if the pot cannot hold all of the ingredients, add only half or one-third of the ingredients, and transfer some of the naganegi and shiitake mushrooms to a plate.)
-Cover the pot with a lid and simmer over medium heat.
+Add the sukiyaki sauce and the other prepared ingredients (hakusai, shungiku, carrot, shirataki, tofu) to the pot.
+(If the pot cannot hold all of the ingredients or you are preparing more than 3 servings, use only half or one-third of them, including the naganegi and shiitake mushrooms.)
+Cover the pot and cook over medium heat.

 Step 6

 Once it comes to a simmer, remove the lid and turn the ingredients over.
-Add the beef, cover and let it simmer again.
-After a few minutes, when the ingredients are cooked, the dish is ready to be served.
+Add the beef slices back in, cover the pot, and let it simmer again.
+After a few minutes, when the ingredients are cooked through, the dish is ready to be served.

 Step 7 (optional)

-Crack an egg into each dish and beat it for dipping purposes.
+Crack an egg into each individual bowl and beat it for dipping.

 Step 8

-If you are making more than 2 servings or if the pot cannot hold all of the ingredients, simmer the ingredients again with the remaining sauce after eating the sukiyaki (repeat steps 5 and 6).
+If the pot cannot hold all of the ingredients or you are preparing more than 3 servings, cook the remaining prepared ingredients with sauce after eating the first batch (repeat steps 5 and 6).

 Step 9 (optional)